 - Adaptability to adjust to new work environments and coworkers from diverse backgrounds.

-- Willingness and ability to learn new skills.
-Teach your child to be open minded.
+- Willingness and ability to learn new skills and develop creativity.
+Teach your child to be open-minded.

-- Ability to evaluate own skills and identify weaknesses.
+- Ability to evaluate their own skills and identify weaknesses.

 - Willingness to rectify faults to deliver better.